MrPrimate/ddb-importer/FAQ.md

 ## My characters hit points are wrong

-First try adding a level and removing it, sometimes the underlying JSON cna get stuck on another level.
+First try adding a level and removing it, sometimes the underlying JSON can get stuck on another level.

+# Why do not all monsters have descriptions

+It uses the data that comes off the Encounter Builder as it's provide it's in JSON/structured way which makes parsing quick and "easy".
+However, not all the monsters there have the description that is on the full monster page.

+TLDR: only the description available via the encounter builder on DDB gets pulled in for monsters.

 ## Explain Active Effects